Kejax/Hypixel-Lib/README.rst

 some features of the Mojang API and the Mojang SessionServer returns pictures from the `plancke.io <https://plancke.io>`__ picture generator

+(Mojang SessionServer, Mojang API & plancke features not build in yet)

 Import Hypixel-Lib in Python
 -----------------------------